toine08/http-server/README.md

 #### Note:
 This one was hard.
 I had to use AI to get some help for debugging; otherwise, I would have gone crazy before finding the error...

+## Assignment 6.6

+The assignment was quite extensive, so here is a summary:

+Add JWT functionalities and update login and chirps to work with JWT.

+Here are the files created:

+- Added files to the auth package:
+	- `makeJWT.go`
+	- `validateJWT.go`
+	- `getBearerToken.go`
+- Added `handle_users_authentication.go`
+- Added a new function to the queries to get user by ID.

+#### Note:
+This one was really challenging.
+There were a lot of things to do, and I felt lost at times.
+I am not happy with my performance.
+Even though I knew where to add certain things, I didn't know how to use some functions.
+I had to rely heavily on AI.
+Maybe going all the way through the HTTP server wasn't the best idea...